OpenEvalProject/evals/manuscripts/elife-51581/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/51581/elife-51581-fig1-v1.jpg)

-**Figure 1.:** A) and amphibians (B).Four conditions are figured here.
+**Figure 1.:** Four conditions are figured here.
 They are separated by yellow dashed lines: A1, condition in crocodiles (interpreted from Haines, 1938); A2, condition in mammals at an early developmental stage before the appearance of the secondary ossification centre (Anderson and Shapiro, 2010; Tanaka, 1976); B1, condition in Triturus (Cynops) pyrrhogaster (Quilhac et al., 2014; Tanaka, 1976); B2, condition in Rana catesbeiana (Francillon, 1981; Tanaka, 1976).
 Abbreviations: c., cortex; Dia., diaphysis; e., endosteal bone; Epi., epiphysis; h.c., hypertrophied chondrocytes; Meta., metaphysis; m.p., marrow process; s., sinusoids; sept., septum; trab., trabeculae.

 In extant amniotes, long-bone elongation results from the proliferation of longitudinal columns of hypertrophic cartilage cells, called hypertrophic chondrocytes (Francillon-Vieillot et al., 1990; Haines, 1942; Xie et al., 2020; Figure 1A).
 The latter express collagen type X which facilitates the calcification of the surrounding matrix (Gudmann and Karsdal, 2016; Lüllmann-Rauch, 2015).
 To do so, the hypertrophic chondrocytes secrete matrix vesicles containing calcium phosphate crystals (Amizuka, 2012; Anderson and Shapiro, 2010).
 The vesicles align longitudinally along the septa.
 The crystals penetrate the vesicle membranes to form stellate clusters of needle-shaped apatite in the extra cellular matrix (Amizuka, 2012).
 The mineralisation thus propagates following the longitudinal organisation of the septa (Amizuka, 2012; Anderson and Shapiro, 2010; Figure 1A).
 Blood vessels and marrow processes invade the growth plate along these columns of hypertrophic cartilage (Lüllmann-Rauch, 2015; Figure 1A).
 Lytic enzymes secreted by the bone-marrow cells degrade the cartilage matrix, which is progressively substituted by bone deposition (Lüllmann-Rauch, 2015; Suzuki et al., 1981).
 Growth factors, such as the vascular endothelial growth factor (VEGF), trigger cartilage calcification and regulate endochondral ossification through stimulation of blood-vessel ingrowth into the diaphysis (Gerber et al., 1999).
 The lines of calcifying stellate clusters of crystals therefore form a scaffold for future trabecular bone deposition (Amizuka, 2012).
 This results in the formation of a bony mesh of longitudinal trabeculae (Figure 1A), which is progressively incorporated into the metaphysis where haematopoietic stem cell (HSC) niches (Figure 1A) are located (Calvi et al., 2003; Zhang et al., 2003) in the close vicinity of trabecular/endothelial surfaces (Gong, 1978; Nilsson et al., 2001; Wilson and Trumpp, 2006).
 HSC form localised niches whose environment is greatly controlled and regulated (Orkin and Zon, 2008; Sipkins et al., 2005; Zhang et al., 2003).
 Often in mature animals the growth plate disappears, causing the senescence of long-bone elongation (Kilborn et al., 2002).
 In most amniotes, the trabecular mesh in the metaphysis can be vastly remodelled (Haines, 1975).
 HSC can thereafter be observed adjacent to epiphyseal trabeculae (Askenasy and Farkas, 2002).